armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 The Nexus 6P (codename "angler") was made by Huawei.
 Firmware uses the `androidboothuawei` format.

+## barbet-ota-rd2a.210605.006-e56baaf5.zip

+The Pixel 5a (codename "barbet") uses the Chrome update file format, which is not yet supported.
+It uses Dex 039, Vdex 021 and Oat 183.

 ## fugu-lrx21m-factory-e012394c.zip

 The Nexus Player (codename "fugu") was made by ASUS.
 The firmware uses